GeoscienceAustralia/ptha/propagation/SWALS/README.md

 The script [./src/src_standard_compiler_var](./src/src_standard_compiler_var) is included in build scripts to define compiler variables (e.g. see the example models above).
 The user can override most variables in this file by pre-defining them before it is included.
 This is required, e.g. to use compilers other than gfortran.

 A number of preprocessor variables can be defined to control features of the code.
-These are controlled by defining the variable `SWALS_PREPROCESSOR_VAR` in the makefile.
+These are controlled by defining the variable `SWALS_PREPROCESSOR_FLAGS` in the makefile.
 See makefiles in the example projects for illustrations of their use.
 The most important cases include

     -DSPHERICAL (assume spherical coordinates.
 Otherwise cartesian coordinates are used) -DTIMER (time sections of the code and report on how long they take)